yixinyi/conversation-organizer/README.md

 **Conversion highlights:**

 * Converts each conversation into a standalone Markdown file, with YAML front matter containing metadata and conversation statistics
-* Re-converting a newer `conversations.json` export updates existing notes in-place—no duplication
+* Re-converting a newer export updates existing notes in-place—no duplication
-* Automatically includes a link to the original ChatGPT conversation
+* Automatically includes a link to the original conversation
-* The name of the model that generated the response is shown
+* The name of the model (ChatGPT exports) or speaker is shown
 * Renders:

   * Search tool results with URLs